aws-quickstart/cdk-eks-blueprints/docs/addons/vpc-cni.md

 Pattern # 3 : Custom networking with custom VPC and Secondary Subnets.
 This pattern will use the custom VPC ID and Secondary subnet IDs passed by the user to create the blueprints stack.
 Then the VPC CNI addon will setup custom networking based on the parameters `awsVpcK8sCniCustomNetworkCfg`, `eniConfigLabelDef: "topology.kubernetes.io/zone"` for your Amazon EKS cluster workloads with passed secondary subnet ranges to solve IP exhaustion.

 Note :
 When you are passing your own Secondary subnets using this pattern, Please make sure the tag `Key: kubernetes.io/role/internal-elb", Value: "1"` is added to your secondary subnets.
-Please check out [Custom Networking Tutorial](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) to learn how custome networking is manually setup on your Amazon EKS cluster.
+Please register your secondary subnets in any arbitary name as shown below in `resourceProvider`.Please check out [Custom Networking Tutorial](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) to learn how custome networking is manually setup on your Amazon EKS cluster.

 ```typescript
 import 'source-map-support/register';